Pelase click here for a short video regarding our focus on punctuality

 In addition to the close monitoring of attendance, the rigorous focus on students’ punctuality continues to result in significant improvements.

-Unfortunately, a minority of students arrive late to school without a good reason, and on more than one occasion.
+Unfortunately, a minority of students arrive late to school without a good reason.
 It is important that all parents/carers are aware of the direct implications late arrival has on learning and a student’s attendance percentage.

 Students who arrive late, between 8.28am and 8.45am, will receive a same-day detention of 30 minutes.
 Parents and carers are notified via Satchel:one and email.
 If a student arrives later than 8.45am they will receive a same-day 60 minute detention.
 Any student who arrives after 9am is marked on the register as a “U”.
 This counts as an unauthorised absence for the morning session as registers have closed, therefore impacting on their overall percentage attendance for the academic year as well as their studies.
 Parents and carers should inform the school if there are exceptional circumstances that caused their child’s late arrival.